Create a Progress Review

 Step 4 - Summary

 In this step you can check all your chosen settings.
 If you want to change anything you can use the previous button to navigate back to any of the previous steps.
+The fields you had already filled in will be saved.

-Step 5 - Done!
+Step 5 - Done

 The chosen reviewers will receive a notification with an invitation to start the progress review shortly.
 If you have chosen for a self-review, you will receive a notification as well.

-How to keep track of your progress review requests
+How to keep track of your progress review requests?

 Was this article helpful?